 If encasing the turkey you just spent hours roasting to crispy-skinned perfection in a foamy blond roux just before serving doesn't sound "much improved" to you, you can kick it up a notch with other dredges like "flour and grated bread," "sugar finely powdered, and mixed with pounded cinnamon and grated bread" or "fennel seed, corianders, cinnamon, and sugar, finely beaten, and mixed with grated bread."

 Amelia Simmons suggests turkey be served "with boiled onions and cramberry-sauce, mangoes, pickles or celery."
-I don't know why we decided to standardize the spelling of cranberry with an n, because cramberries is clearly the empirically superior word.
 As for the mangoes, they were introduced to Britain's American colonies in the 17th century and were pickled, since the fresh ones couldn't withstand the long journey from the tropics.
-By the time American Cookery was written, pickled mangoes were so widespread that "to mango" was another word for pickling, as you can see in Simmons' "To pickle or make Mangoes of Melons" recipe.
+By the time American Cookery was written, pickled mangoes were so widespread that "to mango" was another phrase for pickling, as you can see in Simmons's "To pickle or make Mangoes of Melons" recipe.

-"There are two side bones by the wing, which may be cut off; as likewise the back and tower side-bones: but the best pieces are the breast, and the thighs after being divided from the drum-sticks."
+"There are two side bones by the wing, which may be cut off; as likewise the back and tower side-bones: but the best pieces are the breast, and the thighs after being divided from the drum-sticks," Maria Eliza Rundell advised in 1807's